Te Ihinga-a-rangi

-Te Ihinga-a-rangi was a Maori rangatira (chieftain) of Ngāti Raukawa in the Tainui tribal confederation from the Waikato region, New Zealand and is the ancestor of the Ngāti Hauā and Ngāti Korokī Kahukura iwi and the Te Ihinga-a-rangi hapu of Ngāti Maniapoto.
+Te Ihinga-a-rangi was a Māori rangatira (chieftain) of Ngāti Raukawa in the Tainui tribal confederation from the Waikato region, New Zealand and is the ancestor of the Ngāti Hauā and Ngāti Korokī Kahukura iwi and the Te Ihinga-a-rangi hapu of Ngāti Maniapoto.
 He probably lived in the first half of the seventeenth century.

 Life

 Te Ihinga-a-rangi was the first-born son of Rereahu, who was a direct descendant of Hoturoa (the commander of the Tainui canoe), and his first wife, Rangi-ānewa, daughter of Tamāio.
 He was born in a village called Tihikoreoreo, next to Waimiha.
 After his birth, Rereahu remarried to Hine-au-pounamu, and had several children, including Maniapoto.

 When he had grown up, Te Ihinga-a-rangi settled at Ōngārahu, southeast of Ōtorohanga.